-Over the last three years Fiserv, Inc. has grown its earnings per share (EPS) by an average of 19% per year (using a line of best fit).
-It achieved revenue growth of 2.5% over the last year, its revenue is up 33%.
+On average over the last three years, Fiserv, Inc. has grown earnings per share (EPS) by 8.2% each year (using a line of best fit).
+In the last year, its revenue is up 33%.

 Has Fiserv, Inc. Been A Good Investment?

-Boasting a total shareholder return of 71% over three years, Fiserv, Inc. has done well by shareholders.
-So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.
+Boasting a total shareholder return of 121% over three years, Fiserv, Inc. has done well by shareholders.
+This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.

 Jeff Yabuki is paid around what is normal the leaders of larger companies.